Eugene-Myong/cse15l-lab-reports/LabReport2.md

     assertArrayEquals(answer, ArrayExamples.reversed(input));
   }
 ```
-Ans here is the symptom (or the behavior we see as a result of running the test):
+And here is the symptom (or the behavior we see as a result of running the test):

 ![Image](lr2-5.png)

+As you can see, the test expects the first element to be 5, as 5 is the last element of **arr.** The method, however, says no and returns 0.

-But it does worrk.
+But it does work.
 For an array of all 0s:
 ```
 @Test
   public void testReversedAll0(){